andrejpk/adsb_to_eh/README.md

 ## Setup

 The easiest way to use this is to get started from the [ADSB Exchange Getting Started instructions](https://www.adsbexchange.com/how-to-feed/) using their [ADSBx Raspberry Pi image](https://www.adsbexchange.com/how-to-feed/).
-Once this is configured and running [you can verify this }y visiting their status page](https://www.adsbexchange.com/myip/) from the same outbound IP your sender is running on.
+Once this is configured and running [you can verify this by visiting their status page](https://www.adsbexchange.com/myip/) from the same outbound IP your sender is running on.

 The ADSBx distribution runs an open TCP server on your network exposing a few variations of the data feed.
 This image uses port 30003 which supplies on line per event.
 This is paired with a simple Python program that pipes stdin into an Azure Event Hub, delimited by a line break.
 Then these are connected together by a simple pipe operation using a shell script.